Indian Technical and Economic Cooperation Program

 India established the Development Partnership Administration in 2012.
 It has the role of expanding India’s development cooperation beyond the scope of ITEC.

-India’s Centre for International Co-operation in Science offers several types of fellowships for scientists and researchers in developing countries in collaboration with India.
+India’s International Cooperation Division (Science & Technology) offers several types of fellowships for scientists and researchers in developing countries in collaboration with India.

 Last Profile Review